 Mail Handling Site A

 Using the link provided above, you will need to submit some information in order to prove that you qualify for this benefit.
-To apply for carer’s allowance, you will need to provide the following information:
+To apply, you will need to provide the following information:

 You’ll also need to provide the following details of the person you care for: